Psykotikism/Mutant_Tanks/README.md

 forward void ST_OnPostTankSpawn(int tank);

 /**
- * Called when the Tank's rock breaks.
+ * Called when a Super Tank's rock breaks.
  * Use this forward for any after-effects.
  *
  * @param tank			Client index of the Tank.